Valentine's Day is just around the corner. Here's how to make it the best one yet.

 Consider treating your lover to a sexy massage that eases stress and sets the stage for more intense bedroom activities later in the night.
 If you indulged in a sumptuous dinner or unapologetic chocolate binge, this can be a great way to work off some calories.

 Sex is about much more than the deed itself.
 Take the opportunity to explore your partner’s body, and don’t be afraid to tell them out loud what you love about them.
 Heat things up with some warming liquid or a flavored lubricant that will taste even more delicious on your valentine’s skin.
-We can even hook you up with a free sample of ASTROGLIDE to get you started.

 You don’t have to be Christian Gray to dominate in the bedroom (and if we’re honest, we don’t think he’s that great anyway — certainly not when it comes to consent).
 No matter how sexually compatible you and your partner are, sex can get a little ho-hum and routine.